 Fertility challenges

-Exploring why is the first step in moving forward
+Exploring the causes of infertility is the first step in understanding your fertility journey

 Not actual patient

-• Polycystic ovary syndrome (PCOS)—a condition in which the ovaries produce higher than normal amounts of male hormones
+• Polycystic ovary syndrome (PCOS)—a condition resulting from disruption in ovarian function in which the ovaries produce higher than normal amounts of male hormones

 • Endometriosis—occurs when tissue that normally lines the inside of the uterus is found in other places, like the fallopian tubes, and can cause scarring and blockages